 UMCOR West at firstname.lastname@example.org or 1-801-973-7250.

 Disaster Response Volunteers

 Disaster response volunteers travel to the site of a disaster to help organize and distribute aid.
 During the first few weeks or months after a disaster, only specially trained Early Response Teams can enter the area, due to health concerns and infrastructure limitations.

-After that initial period of adjustment, teams of volunteers may be invited into a disaster area.
-United Methodist Volunteers in Mission (UMVIM) coordinates these volunteers.
+UMCOR provides training for Early Response Teams; however, United Methodist Volunteers in Mission (UMVIM) coordinates these volunteers.
 If you’re interested in participating in a short-term volunteer team, please contact your jurisdictional or conference UMVIM coordinator.

 Please understand that for logistical or cultural reasons, volunteering is not always appropriate.